 Swap to unlock

 To support this, I designed a smart filtering interface that made it easy to find eligible cards for swaps.
-The system doubled as a visual checklist, helping players track requirements and spot collection gaps.
+The system doubles as a visual checklist, helping players track requirements and spot collection gaps.